nicholasadamou/nicholasadamou/README.md

 See more projects at [From Scratch](https://github.com/nicholasadamou/from-scratch).

-### PrivyDNS

-- [PrivyDNS](https://github.com/PrivyDNS): An organization dedicated to enhancing internet security and privacy through innovative DNS solutions.
-  - 🌎 [PrivyDNS](https://github.com/PrivyDNS/PrivyDNS): A Python library designed to securely query DNS records over encrypted protocols including DNS over HTTPS (DoH), DNS over TLS (DoT), and DNSCrypt.
-It supports both synchronous and asynchronous DNS queries with features such as caching, retry mechanisms, logging, and encryption.
-It provides developers with an easy-to-use interface to enhance DNS security, reliability, and performance.

-See more projects at [PrivyDNS](https://github.com/PrivyDNS).

 ### You Build It

 - [youbuildit](https://github.com/youbuildit): Helping you become a better software engineer through coding challenges that build real applications.